tfrege/aws-terraform-workshop/README.md

-## Remove all hardcoded values and turn them into variables
+## Remove all hardcoded values and turning them into variables

 Hardcoded values are always bad practice.